iorkua/csvimporter/docs/pic_import_mapping.md

 ## 4. File Number Preview Mapping

 Each property row now renders a companion entry in the **File Numbers** preview tab.
-The payload mirrors the `fileNumber` table contract while preserving the per-row tracking ID so uploads can be correlated later.
+The payload mirrors the historical `fileNumber` table contract while preserving the per-row tracking ID so uploads can be correlated later, but the records remain preview-only—persistence to the real `fileNumber` table is reserved for the File Indexing workflow.

 | File Number Key   | Source Column / Rule                           | Notes |
 |-------------------|-----------------------------------------------|-------|